-- Say You Don’t Need Experience – So If they say no experience necessary for the job you are interested in and that you don’t have to have any particular skills, then I would mark this as another RED FLAG!
+- Say You Don’t Need Experience – If they say no experience necessary for the job you are interested in and don’t have to have any particular skills, I will mark this as another RED FLAG!

 - “Pop In” Your Social Media Account – They leave private messages offering to make you thousands of dollars right away.
-They usually ask for your credit card number and make promises to you that if you invest in their services you will make a lot of money.
-There is just no way that will happen so definitely a HUGE RED FLAG!
+They usually ask for your credit card number and make promises to you that you will make a lot of money if you invest in their services.
+There is just no way that will happen, so definitely a HUGE RED FLAG!

 How I Almost Fell Victim

-Their profile showed a very beautiful girl with “thousands” of followers and multiple likes and comments.
-Comments like “thank you for helping me get out of debt”, “you are awesome”, and on and on and on.
+Their profile showed a charming girl with “thousands” of followers and multiple likes and comments.
+Comments like “thank you for helping me get out of debt,” “you are awesome,” and on and on and on.
 They had so many positive replies and comments about their services, I actually thought maybe they could be a service I can trust!

 But then, THE RED ALERT!

-It was a SCAM for sure because almost every single DM (direct message) they sent to me had tons of grammar and spelling mistakes.
+It was a SCAM for sure because almost every DM (direct message) they sent to me had tons of grammar and spelling mistakes.
 Also, when I questioned them about anything, they didn’t like that.
-I starting receiving very rude comments from them like… “I’m a really busy person and you’re wasting my time so let’s do this right now!” and “you look so kind in your profile picture so why are you being so rude?”
+I was starting to receive very rude comments from them like… “I’m a really busy person, and you’re wasting my time so let’s do this right now!” and “you look so kind in your profile picture, so why are you so rude?”